-- 1. Teaching Learning-Disabled Pupils: - (a) Management of learning difficulties (school-based): general principles and practice of diagnostic teaching; task analysis; specification of objectives; programme planning; evaluation of learning outcomes as they relate to the pupil with special educational needs. - (b) Language: language acquisition, oracy and literacy; theories of reading; identification, diagnosis and remediation of reading and spelling difficulties; characteristics of effective remedial programmes. - (c) Mathematics: identification, diagnosis and remediation of numeracy problems; the psychology of teaching and learning applied to mathematics. - (d) Teaching History to pupils with special needs. - (e) Teaching Geography to pupils with special needs. - (f) Curriculum Development principles and practice. - (g) Media Studies. - (h) Selection and production of teaching materials. - 2.
-Understanding and Relating with Learning-Disabled Pupils: - (a) Pupils with general and specific learning difficulties. - (b) The major sensory, motor and emotional handicaps. - (c) Genetic and environmental contributions to learning and its difficulties. - (d) Intelligence, achievement and learning. - (e) The psychology of adolescence, identity and self-image. - (f) Defining the role of the remedial/special education teacher. - $(g) \quad \hbox{Philosophical issues in the education of pupils with special needs}.$ - (h) Case study of a pupil with learning disabilities (school-based). - 3.
+- 1. Teaching Learning-Disabled Pupils: - (a) Management of learning difficulties (school-based): general principles and practice of diagnostic teaching; task analysis; specification of objectives; programme planning; evaluation of learning outcomes as they relate to the pupil with special educational needs.
+Devising and implementing an Individualised Education Programme (IEP). - (b) Language: language acquisition, oracy and literacy; theories of reading; identification, diagnosis and remediation of reading and spelling difficulties; characteristics of effective remedial programmes.
+Speech and Language therapy for pupils with special educational needs. - (c) Mathematics: identification, diagnosis and remediation of numeracy problems; the psychology of teaching and learning applied to mathematics. - (d) Teaching History to pupils with special needs. - (e) Teaching Geography to pupils with special needs. - (f) Curriculum Development principles and practice. - (g) Media Studies. - (h) Selection and production of teaching materials. - 2.
+Understanding and Relating with Learning-Disabled Pupils: - (a) Pupils with general and specific learning difficulties. - (b) The major sensory, motor and emotional handicaps. - (c) Genetic and environmental contributions to learning and its difficulties. - (d) Intelligence, achievement and learning. - (e) The psychology of adolescence, identity and self-image. - (f) Defining the role of the remedial/special education teacher. - (g) Philosophical issues in the education of pupils with special needs. - (h) Case study of a pupil with learning disabilities (school-based). - 3.
 Sociological Perspectives on Special Education: